CocoaPods/blog.cocoapods.org/_posts/2017-03-28-CocoaDocs-Documentation-Sunsetting.markdown

 Due to the lengthy time required in a Cocoa project compilation, you probably would end up with a similar architecture as CocoaDocs.
 This means making a simple REST server, which provides a queue-like infrastructure to parse documentation which uploads the results to a static asset host.
 In this case CocoaDocs uses S3, and costs somewhere in the range of $20 a month.

 If you decide to give it a shot, let me know once you have a prototype and I'll happily provide as many resources as I can.
-We can set up web-hooks from CocoaPods trunk too.
+We can set up web-hooks from CocoaPods Trunk too.

 [cd]: http://cocoadocs.org/
 [cd_tweet]: https://twitter.com/orta/status/318481722129907712